PyAbel/PyAbel/doc/transform_methods/basex.rst

 This method is based on expressing line-of-sight projection images (``raw_data``) as sums of functions that have known analytic Abel inverses.
 The provided raw images are expanded in a basis set composed of these basis functions, with the expansion coefficients determined through a least-squares fitting process.
 These coefficients are then applied to the (known) analytic inverse of these basis functions, which directly provides the Abel inverse of the raw images.
 Thus, the transform can be completed using simple linear algebra.

-In the current iteration of PyAbel, these basis functions are Gaussian-like (see equations 14 and 15 in [Dribinski2002]_).
-The process of evaluating these functions is computationally intensive, and the basis set generation process can take several seconds to minutes for larger images (larger than ~1000×1000 pixels).
+In the current iteration of PyAbel, these basis functions are Gaussian-like (see equations (14) and (15) in [Dribinski2002]_).
+The process of evaluating these functions is computationally intensive, and the basis-set generation process can take several seconds to minutes for larger images (larger than ~1000×1000 pixels).
 However, once calculated, these basis sets can be reused, and are therefore stored on disk and loaded quickly for future use.
 The transform then proceeds very quickly, since each raw image Abel inversion is a simple matrix multiplication.